deepset-ai/haystack/docs/_src/usage/usage/languages.md

 ```

 The models used in dense retrievers are language specific.
 Be sure to check language of the model used in your EmbeddingRetriever.
 The default model that is loaded in the DensePassageRetriever is for English.
-We are currently working on training a German DensePassageRetriever model.
+We are currently working on training a German DensePassageRetriever model and know other teams who work on further languages.

-If you have a language model and a question answering dataset in your own language,
-you can also train a DPR model using Haystack!
+If you have a language model and a question answering dataset in your own language, you can also train a DPR model using Haystack!
 Below is a simplified example.
-See the API reference for `DensePassageRetriever.train()` for more details.
+See the [API reference](https://haystack.deepset.ai/docs/latest/apiretrievermd#train) for `DensePassageRetriever.train()` for more details.

 ```python
 dense_passage_retriever.train(self,